evanshortiss/shipwars-cheat-detection-serverless/bonus-producer/README.md

 * KAFKA_CLIENT_ID (default: `shot-producer`)
 * KAFKA_TOPIC (default: `shots`)

+Service Binding is used to inject Kafka configuration.
+During local development you can configure Service Binding y creating the following files inside *.bindings/kafka/*

+* bootstrapServers: Single line with bootstrap server URL
+* user: Single line with the Service Account ID
+* password: Single line with the Service Account Secret

 ## HTTP API

 This service exposes a HTTP API on port 8080.
 It accepts a `GET` request to